MDG Technology patterns for common EA use cases

 replaced_byTechnology (if retiring/retired) - ApplicationComponent

-shouldmigratetoTechnology (target technology for decommissioning)
+should_migrate_toTechnology (target technology for decommissioning)

-Quick Linker config:
+Quick Linker config

 - Source: Technology